 Obtains medical and dental evaluations, emergency care, and follow physician's orders for consumers, as needed

 Audits all internal programs daily.
 This includes, but is not limited to employee time keeping

 Maintains all required company documents to include but not limited to consultant logs, maintenance logs, vehicle logs etc.

 Is familiar with profit and loss reports while managing all financial costs associated with program.
 Some examples would be: program supplies,utilities, labor, etc

 Career pathing can differ with each individual’s knowledge, skills, abilities, and experience.
 Lateral moves are sometimes beneficial to attaining one’s ultimate desired position.

-Residential Director - Area Manager - Administrator - House Manager - Direct Support Professional II
+Program Director - Area Manager - Program Manager

 7. Physical Requirements